Petri, William A

 CRYPTOSPORIDIOSIS: The acquired immune response to Cryptosporidium hominis in children growing up in the urban slums of Bangladesh is a third area of investigation.
 Supported by another NIH R01 grant, the focus of this research is the role of mucosal immunity in defense, including identification of parasite proteins recognized by IgA and by immune T cells (Steiner KL et al Clin Infect Dis.
 2018 Apr 20. doi: 10.1093/cid/ciy310).

-17 graduate students have received the PhD degree under Dr. Petris mentorship all of whom continue in science, and 17 postdoctoral fellows almost all of whom now have their own independent support from the NIH.
+19 graduate students have received the PhD degree under Dr. Petris mentorship all of whom continue in science, and 25 postdoctoral fellows.
+Eleven graduates of the lab have received K career development awards from the NIH, and nine have received their own independent R01.
 Currently there are five graduate students three postdoctoral fellows and 6 faculty conducting research in the Petri group.